GbemisolaJC/LITA-CLASS/README.md

 ## DATA ANALYSIS BASICS

 ### WHAT DO DATA ANALYST DO ?
 A Data analyst collect, process and analyze data to help companies or oraganizations make better decision.

+### WHAT IS DATA ANALYSIS?
+Data analysis is the process of inspecting, cleaning, transforming and modeling data to discover useful information, draw conclusion ad support decision making.

+### ETL
+its is a data integration process used to consolidate data from multiple sources into a single data warehouse or database.
+Here’s a brief overview of each component:

+- Extract: This step involves retrieving data from various sources, such as databases, CRM systems, and flat files.
+The goal is to gather all relevant data for analysis.
+- Transform: In this phase, the extracted data is cleansed and transformed to fit the target schema.
+This may include operations like filtering, aggregating, or converting data types to ensure consistency and quality.
+- Load: Finally, the transformed data is loaded into the target system, such as a data warehouse, where it can be accessed and analyzed by users.
+ETL processes are essential for effective data management and analytics, enabling organizations to make informed decisions based on comprehensive and reliable data.

+### DATA STAGES
+- Business Questions
+- Get Data
+- Explore Data
+- Prepare Data
+- Analyze Data
+- Present Findings

+### IMPORTANCE OF DATA ANALYSIS
+- Helps to make decision base on actual data.
+- Identifies bottleneck and inefficient in process leading tp optimization and cost reduction.
+- Predict future trends and outcome , allowing buisness to prepare and strategize accordingly.
+-

 ### Project Overview